pouriadana/spam-detection/README.md

 Contributions to the Spam Detection System are welcome.
 Please ensure to update tests as appropriate.

 ## License
-Distributed under the GNU License.
+Distributed under the GPL 3.0 License.
 See LICENSE for more information.

 ## Contact
 Pouria Dana - pouriadana73@gmail.com Project Link: https://github.com/pouriadana/spam-detection-system